drounce/debris_global/ReadMe_RounceModel.txt

 Limitations/issues:
   - 13.00604 - debris cover is up-glacier (this is a rock crop, not a DCG!): showcases issues with debris outlines and glacier outlines
+  - Jan Mayen doesn't have surface temperature data from GEE for some reason
+  - Composite Ts image, so two different dates comes into play --> Focused studies should apply method over known clear sky image

 Discussion: